Australian Pool Lifesaving Championships

 Open 4x50m Pool Lifesaver Relay

-The Australian Pool Lifesaving Championships 2025 will be conducted as an ILS-sanctioned competition.
+The Australian Pool Lifesaving Championships 2026 will be conducted as an International Life Saving Federation (ILS) sanctioned competition.
 Anti-doping testing will be on standby for youth and open world records.

 RECORDS

 Royal Life Saving recognises both RLSSA National Life Saving Records and Australian Pool Life Saving Championship Records for individual and relay speed events.
-Click here to view the current records (link coming soon).
+Click here to view the current records.

 FURTHER INFORMATION